Our Fair Play Discussion Signaled the End of My Marriage

 Rodsky ended up going back to work full-time upon the birth of her second child but found that she was still managing most of the mental load, working to ensure that the fact that she was back at work full-time didn’t impact her husband.

-She unpacks what she calls the Toxic Time Messages that we have picked up being raised in patriarchy that make us believe men’s time is priceless (like diamonds) while women’s time is infinite (like sand).
+She unpacks what she calls the Toxic Time Messages we have absorbed being raised in patriarchy that make us believe men’s time is priceless (like diamonds) while women’s time is infinite (like sand).
 We protect men’s ability to work unheeded by the demands and requirements of house and home in a way that is not reciprocated for mothers, not to mention men’s entitlement to leisure (I loved Anne Helen Petersen’s interrogation of this concept).

 In part due to Rodsky’s work, as well as the titanic shift of the pandemic’s impact on mothers, we have seen a surge of awareness and discussion in the last few years around the mental load of motherhood, or invisible labor.
 Lately I’ve been seeing social media posts about having an “equal partner.”
 One man went viral saying that he doesn’t “help” his wife.
 But even the fact that this TikTok went viral shows how far we still have to go… that his comments were revolutionary.